TrevorStubbs/Microsoft-CSharp-Documentation-Examples/ExpressionsandStatements/README.md

     a + b
     ```

-    - Expressions that can be used as staements include:
+    - Expressions that can be used as statements include:
         - Method invocation
         - Object allocations using the `new` operator
         - Assignments using `=` and the compound assignment operators.